tsuruoka-lab/BSD/README.md

 # The Business Scene Dialogue corpus
 ©2020, The University of Tokyo

+# Updates
+November 2, 2021: The data are updated by fixing incorrect speaker information and some misspellings in the conversation text.

 # Corpus Description

 The Japanese-English business conversation corpus, namely Business Scene Dialogue (BSD) corpus, was constructed in 3 steps: 1) selecting business scenes, 2) writing monolingual conversation scenarios according to the selected scenes, and 3) translating the scenarios into the other language.
 Half of the monolingual scenarios were written in Japanese and the other half were written in English.
 The whole construction process was supervised by a person who satisfies the following conditions to guarantee the conversations to be natural: